⚓ Seafaring¶

 Shipwrighting¶

-Early European seafaring often gets attributed to Viking raider ships, who would rely on calmer waters— if it got too rough, they'd simply have to scuttle the ship and wait it out.
+Early European seafaring often gets attributed to Vikings, whose raider ships would rely on calmer waters.
+If things got too rough, they'd simply have to scuttle the ship and wait it out.
 Creating a Viking longship took upwards of 40,000 hours of work (1, 2.)
-Viking longships also didn't enter the scene until 8th century CE, maybe 1,300 years after Nephi successfully nails the construction to cross an ocean.
+Viking longships also didn't enter the scene until 8th century CE, maybe 1,300 years after Nephi successfully executes the construction on his first try to cross an ocean.
+Impossible?
+No, but it would be an absurd, isolated breakthrough of technology that left absolutely no trace or footprint.

 Supplies¶

 Nephi presumably had to build something bigger than a viking longship, based on their stated provisions and the images the church showed me as I grew up in it.
 (1, 2) The whole family had to be on board, and needed provisions as this journey would take months.
-This ship is a technological anomaly, no other ports exist anywhere in the world, even if he had encountered land, so restocking simply wouldn't be an option.
-How much volume would you need for provisions just for yourself?
+This ship is a technological anomaly, no other ports exist anywhere in the world, meaning that even if Nephi had encountered land, docking to restock simply wouldn't be an option.
+How much volume would you need for provisions just for one passenger?

 Did they have 55-gallon drums for drinking water?
 I should hope not, as watertight barrels came about 250 years later by Celts.
 (1, 2, 3, 4) Did Nephi also become a competent cooper and make his own barrels to store the water?
 Water is also notoriously heavy, so bringing months of supply for potable water would probably weigh the ship down enough to render it useless.
 They could feasibly desalinate the water by distilling it, which technology may have existed? ...
 On a ship?

 Did the land Bountiful have nonperishable food that would last many months?
 How big of a ship would this have to be to store those provisions for Lehi's whole family, plus all the extra wives they picked up, and children borne in the wilderness?
 This ship's storerooms would have to be massive!
-Whatever nonperishable food they brought would need to contain the nutrients to prevent scurvy... and not spoil one week in.
+Whatever nonperishable food they brought must not only contain the nutrients to prevent scurvy, but it must not spoil one week in.
 So... shelf-stable pickles?
 The provisions listed are "fruits and meat," which are not known for having a long shelf-life.
 Maybe the abundance of honey was some kind of a preservative.
+Either that, or Nephi was also able to engineer thermal insulation and refrigeration.

 Not only did they have enough food for the crew to survive the journey, but they also had plenty of seeds to plant, having brought those all the way from Jerusalem.
-Just... plant 'em all immediately.
-Don't hold some back in case of a bad crop season.
-Seeds that have been kept fresh and viable for the whole duration of the journey through the desert, however long it took to build the ship, and kept sealed air-tight through the saltwater ocean mists.
+Fast forward to their safe and successful journey, when they just... plant 'em all immediately.
+You know, native crops to the arid climate of Jerusalem will surely thrive in whichever American coast they settled.
+No mention of holding some back in case of a bad crop season.
+Those seeds must have been kept fresh and viable for the eleven-year duration of the journey through the desert and build the ship, and kept sealed air-tight through the salty ocean mists.
 Good to go.
 Yes, they had enough usable seeds to start an entire civilization.
 Oh, we didn't mention seeds until now?
 Yeah, we had 'em, don't worry about it.
-Stop looking at porn.
+You need to stop looking at porn.

 Construction¶